Competition Rules

 - The competition aims to promote excellence and best practices in building-integrated greening, green infrastructure, academic research, student projects, and policy initiatives.

-- It seeks to inspire innovation in green infrastructure design by recognizing the collaborative efforts of investors, planners, contractors, designers, researchers, students, and municipalities.
+- It seeks to inspire innovation in green infrastructure design by recognising the collaborative efforts of investors, planners, contractors, designers, researchers, students, and municipalities.

 - The Awards celebrate projects that demonstrate best practices and highlight the benefits of green infrastructure for local communities and the global environment.